 Privatisation and the Health and Social Care Act (HSC Act) of 2012

 This means you may now find that your GP works for a company like Care UK.
-Tests that your GP orders on your behalf (like blood tests or scans) may be carried out by companies like In-health.
+Tests that your GP orders on your behalf (like blood tests or scans) may be carried out by companies such as In-health.
 If your GP refers you to hospital for surgery, this might be to a privately run centre with an NHS contract, or to an NHS hospital run by a company like Circle.
-On return home, if you are lucky enough to receive community care (e.g. district nursing), this may be provided by a private company commissioned by the NHS such as Virgin.
+On return home, if you are lucky enough to receive community care (e.g. district nursing), this may be provided by a private company commissioned by the NHS, such as Virgin Care.

 - 86% of contracts for pharmacy services were awarded to non-NHS providers

 - 83% of contracts for patient transport services were awarded to non-NHS providers

 - 76% of diagnostic services were awarded to non-NHS providers

 - 69% of GP/Out of Hours services were awarded to non-NHS providers

 - 45% or community health services were awarded to non-NHS providers

 - 25% of mental health services were awarded to non-NHS providers.